Research Projects

 Stress and coping during the transition to university

 We are currently conducting a large-scale longitudinal project that involves surveying students at the University of Toronto three times during their first-year of university.
 As part of this study, students also complete two weeks of daily assessments at each survey interval.
 Participants in this study report on their recent stressors in university, emotions, mental health, and coping behaviors.
 For this project, we are examining the types of stressors students experience, how they cope with stress, and links among stress, coping, and mental health.
-This project is funded by the Social Sciences and Humanities Research Council of Canada.
+This project is funded by the Social Sciences and Humanities Research Council of Canada, and the Early Research Award.

 Self-injury and emotions among post-secondary students